 - WilsonPro 70 Plus: LCD panel with signal meter

-The weBoost consumer products use lights to indicate the booster’s status; the WilsonPro series replaces these with an LCD display panel.
+Wilson’s weBoost consumer products use LED lights to indicate the booster’s status; the WilsonPro series of boosters uses an LCD display panel.
 A button next to the display allows the user to cycle through the four cellular bands received by the amplifier in order to verify that each is functioning properly.

 - WilsonPro 70: N connectors